nodumo/blog/_posts/2016-01-31-jekyll-bootstrap-blog-update-add-gallery.md

 tags: [Blog,Jekyll,jekyll-bootstrap-blog]
 ---

 ## New Features and Enhancements

 Todey, with the help of [Lightbox2](<https://github.com/lokesh/lightbox2/>), `jekyll-bootstrap-blog` add a **Gallery** page  used to overlay images on top of the current page.
 It's a snap to setup and works on all modern browsers.

 <!-- more -->

-The `jekyll-bootstrap-blog` is a theme for Jekyll to build a personal blog.
-See <https://github.com/NickanorOdumo/jekyll-bootstrap-blog>
+The `Theme` is a theme for Jekyll to build a personal blog.
+See <https://github.com/NickanorOdumo/blog>

 ## Screenshots